8 Tips to Keep Pets Safe and Happy while Camping

 4. Always Keep Your Dog Under Control

-If you plan to camp near other campers, it’s essential to keep your dog under control all the time.
+If you plan to camp near other campers, keeping your dog under control at all times is essential.

 Remember, not all campers love dogs, and some will not want to have a Fido near their tent.